retro-31/docker-spark-cluster/README.md

 # Resource Allocation

-This cluster is shipped with three workers and one spark master, each of these has a particular set of resource allocation(basically RAM & cpu cores allocation).
+This cluster is shipped with three workers and one spark master.
+Each of these has a particular resource allocation(basically, RAM and CPU core allocation).

-* The default CPU cores allocation for each spark worker is 1 core.
+* The default CPU core allocation for each spark worker is one core.

 * The default RAM for each spark-worker is 1024 MB.

-* The default RAM allocation for spark executors is 256mb.
+* The default RAM allocation for spark executors is 256 MB.

-* The default RAM allocation for spark driver is 128mb
+* The default RAM allocation for the spark driver is 128MB

-* If you wish to modify this allocations just edit the env/spark-worker.sh file.
+* If you wish to modify this allocation, edit the env/spark-worker.sh file.

 # Binded Volumes

-To make app running easier I've shipped two volume mounts described in the following chart:
+To make the app running easier, I've shipped two volume mounts described in the following chart:

 Host Mount|Container Mount|Purposse
 ---|---|---
 apps|/opt/spark-apps|Used to make available your app's jars on all workers & master data|/opt/spark-data| Used to make available your app's data on all workers & master

-This is basically a dummy DFS created from docker Volumes...(maybe not...)
+This is a dummy DFS created from docker Volumes...(maybe not...)

 # Run Sample applications

 ## NY Bus Stops Data [Pyspark]

-This programs just loads archived data from [MTA Bus Time](http://web.mta.info/developers/MTA-Bus-Time-historical-data.html) and apply basic filters using spark sql, the result are persisted into a postgresql table.
+This program just loads archived data from [MTA Bus Time](http://web.mta.info/developers/MTA-Bus-Time-historical-data.html) and applies basic filters using Spark SQL.
+The results are persisted into a PostgreSQL table.

 ### Download the dataset

-Download the required dataset [MTA Bus Time](https://s3.amazonaws.com/nycbuspositions/2017/07/2017-07-14-bus-positions.csv.xz) by unzipping the data into **2017-07-14-bus-positions.csv** and place under the **./data/** folder.
+Download the required dataset [MTA Bus Time](https://s3.amazonaws.com/nycbuspositions/2017/07/2017-07-14-bus-positions.csv.xz) by unzipping the data to **2017-07-14-bus-positions.csv** and place it under the **./data/** folder.

 The loaded table will contain the following structure: